Skip to content

 Wellsprings

 Rabbi Shlomo Wolbe (1914–2005) was a towering figure in the modern Mussar movement and a leading spiritual guide of the Lithuanian yeshiva world in Israel.
-Born in Germany, he survived the Holocaust and settled in Jerusalem, where he became mashgiach ruchani (spiritual overseer) at the Mir Yeshiva for many decades.
+Born in Germany, he studied at the famed Mir Yeshiva in Mir, Belarus, survived the Holocaust in neutral Sweden, and later settled in Israel, where he became mashgiach ruchani (spiritual overseer) at Be'er Yaakov from 1948 to 1981.
 Wolbe was renowned for his profound integration of Mussar ethics with psychological insight and existential depth.
 His magnum opus, Alei Shur (Steps of the Mountain), a two-volume work of spiritual guidance and self-improvement based on Mussar principles, became essential reading for thousands of students seeking to cultivate character and closeness to God.
 He was known for his warmth, accessibility, and ability to address the inner life of the contemporary person while remaining rooted in classical Jewish sources.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →